108 Actions To Increase Website Traffic and Search Rankings

 Out of all the thoughts previously mentioned, we are barely scratching the surface in addressing the 200+ search ranking factors.

-In addition to fielding potential and existing customer SEO questions, I’ve personally had a chance to document the process for creating, developing and sustaining a few niche websites I’ve started in recent weeks.
+In addition to fielding potential and existing customer SEO questions, I’ve personally had a chance to document the process for creating, developing, and sustaining a few niche websites I’ve started in recent weeks.

-Using this exhaustive list of proven SEO actions, every small business owner (that’s you!) can execute these actions on an ongoing basis to increase website traffic and search rankings in hopes capturing qualified customers.
+Using this exhaustive list of proven SEO actions, every small business owner (that’s you!) can execute these actions on an ongoing basis to increase website traffic and search rankings in hopes of capturing qualified customers.

 So if you’re ready, let’s get started!